Multiline Strategies¶

 -F json --take 1

-The event now contains the full Python traceback until the next timestamped
+The event now contains the full Python traceback with preserved line breaks until the next timestamped

 2. Indentation Continuations (--multiline indent)¶